-Dreze and Sen take the right to food seriously.
-They children know their entitlements. imply that when community members and children internalize their rights, they can keep the government accountable for its policies and action; they can and will “make a fuss” if the MDM is not being implemented in adequate quantity or quality Even so, they fail to make approach to the MDM a centerpiece of their policy recommendations or to e how notions of rights and entitlements can best be imparted to children and communities.
-Moreover, to his credit, that, “the mid-day meal story …highlights the importance of campaigning for economic and social rights outside the courts, using all democratic means available.
+Dreze and Sen clearly take the right to food seriously.
+They want children and their communities both to have and to know their entitlements.
+They imply that when community members and children internalize their rights, they can keep the government accountable for its policies and action; they can and will “make a fuss” if the MDM is not being implemented in adequate quantity or quality.
+Even so, they fail to make a rights-based approach to the MDM a centerpiece of their policy recommendations or to explore how notions of rights and entitlements can best be imparted to children and communities.
+To his credit, in Democracy and the Right to Food, Dreze states that, “the mid-day meal story …highlights the importance of campaigning for economic and social rights outside the courts, using all democratic means available.
 Indeed, had the Supreme Court order on the mid-day meals been allowed to take its own course, it is doubtful that it would have been implemented.”
-Essentially, he explains that one of the reasons why court orders related to the MDM fail to be adequately or uniformly implemented is that there is little public pressure on the government.
+He explains that one of the reasons why court orders related to the MDM fail to be adequately or uniformly implemented is that there is little public pressure on the government.
 Ultimately, however, Dreze falls short of actually calling on the public to apply pressure or to demand their entitlements.

-Th limitation in his work The Future of Mid-Day Meals.
-In this article, Dreze cites benefits of the MDM contributions to school enrollment ending classroom hunger teaching good habits (such as washing one’s hands before and after eating) and education about the importance of clean water, good hygience, a balanced diet, and related matters.
+These limitations in his work become clearer in his article The Future of Mid-Day Meals, widely cited by other human rights academics in India.
+In this article, Dreze describes what he sees as the multiple benefits of the MDM: its contributions to school enrollment; ending classroom hunger; teaching good habits (such as washing one’s hands before and after eating); and education about the importance of clean water, good hygience, a balanced diet, and related matters.
 He also suggests various nutritional objectives such as raising intake of calories and proteins, and providing nutritional supplements such as iron and iodine.
-He later discusses some of the important social contributions of the MDMThe contribution of mid-day meals to equity has a variety of aspects.
+He later discusses some of the important social contributions of the MDM:

+The contribution of mid-day meals to equity has a variety of aspects.
 For instance, mid-day meals help to understand caste prejudices, by teaching children to sit together and share a common meal.
 They also foster gender equity by reducing the gender gap in school participation, providing an important source of female employment in rural areas, and liberating working women from home.